Thomas Gibson (rower): International representative rowing

 Gibson was first selected for Australia in an U23 coxless four in 2002.
 They raced at the World Rowing Cup II in Lucerne before competing at the 2002 World Rowing U23 Championships in Genoa where they won silver.
 He was the sole member of that U23 lightweight four to remain in the crew into 2003 when they contested the World Rowing Cup III in Lucerne before winning a gold medal at the 2003 U23 World Championships in Belgrade.

 In 2004 he was selected in the Australian senior lightweight eight and he won a bronze medal at the 2004 World Rowing Championships in Banyoles.
 At Gifu, Japan 2005 he again raced in the lightweight coxless four and finished in fourth place.
 In 2006 he rowed in the four at World Rowing Cup I and then in the lightweight double scull at WRC II before taking that double scull with Samuel Beltz to the 2006 World Rowing Championships at Eton Dorney for a fourth-place finish.

 Throughout 2007 and 2008 Gibson and Beltz stayed together in the lightweight double scull racing in each year at two World Rowing Cups in Europe before the 2007 World Championships (achieving fourth place) and then the 2008 Beijing Olympics where they finished tenth.

 Gibson took time off after the Olympics but was back in national contention in 2011 and raced in a lightweight coxless pair at the World Rowing Cup III in Lucerne.
 Australia's lightweight men's eight had been successful at the 2010 World Championships in New Zealand winning a silver medal.
-Gibson's opportunity came when Perry Ward & Angus Tyers were changed out and with Rod Chisholm, Gibson was added to the crew.
+Gibson's opportunity came when Perry Ward and Angus Tyers were changed out and with Rod Chisholm, Gibson was added to the crew.
 At the 2011 World Rowing Championships in Bled, Slovenia the eight raced their final to perfection coming through the field from the 500mark, sitting second at the 1000 and the 1500, and running down the Italians in the last 200m to take the gold by 0.17seconds, winning Gibson his first senior World Championship title.

-In 2012 at the last ditch Olympic qualification regatta, Chisholm & Gibson qualified an Australian double scull through to the 2012 Summer Olympics in London.
+In 2012 at the last ditch Olympic qualification regatta, Chisholm and Gibson qualified an Australian lightweight double scull through to the 2012 Summer Olympics in London.
 They raced in the Olympic lightweight double sculls event finishing in 13th place overall.
 Gibson was back again to represent Australia at the elite world level in 2014.
 He competed in the lightweight coxless four at the World Rowing Cup III in Lucerne and then at the 2014 World Championships.
 In Gibson's last Australian representative appearance the four finished fifth.